The Northwood College Laureate Award

 I ran a T+ session with two other girls in my year.
 We did an experiment with some year 6 girls, showing them how to do the elephants’ toothpaste experiment.
 This involves the decomposition of hydrogen peroxide and the formation of oxygen causing foam to rise and a long ‘elephant’ like trunk rose from the measuring cylinder.
 The girls seemed as if they enjoyed themselves so we hope that they did!

 I also helped backstage at the production of ‘Sweeney Todd’.
 I helped to do the stage makeup for the actors.
 It was a really fun experience and we got to meet lots of new people from other schools who were also involved in the play.
 It was really nice to see the actors on stage and seeing the makeup you did on them work out.
 It was hard because the boys were not very happy about wearing make up!
 But it was really fun and by the last day of the play they all wanted to come and have their makeup done first!
 Overall it was really fun and it was something so different to what I would normally volunteer to do.

-ALEX IN YEAR 13 IS WORKING TOWARDS HER ATHENA AWARD.
+ALEX IN YEAR 13 IS WORKING TOWARDS HER ARTEMIS AWARD.
 SHE SAYS,

 As I am in the year 12 netball team, I have represented the school in sports for many months.
 I have played many matches against other girls’ schools.
 I have also represented the school in three netball tournaments.